-Healing a broken heart takes time to heal and involves an internal process that helps you to get in touch with the real you.
+Healing a broken heart takes time and involves an internal process that helps you to get in touch with the real you.

-If your heart feels broken, it is showing you that you are holding blocked emotions, in your heart, that need to be healed.
+If your heart feels broken, it is showing you that you are holding blocked emotions, in your heart, that need to be released.

 The painful emotions of a break-up, or a betrayal need to be expressed and felt now.
-The longer you hold onto them, the more painful they become.
+But, the longer you hold onto them, the more painful they become.

 How Famous Celebrities deal with a broken heart:

 I can identify with Stone's reaction as it was mine at 16.

 Whatever it is you are feeling, I know it's heart-breaking.